 These upgrade usually solve any remaining bugs and fix the problem either in your phone or watch.
 Test your Apple Watch, iPhone, and iMessage app to see if the problem resolved.

-If you believe your Apple product is defective, then take your product to an Apple Store or use the Contact Apple Support web page.
-Check the status of your Apple Care+ on Apple’s Support Site before visiting a store or calling apple support.
+If you believe your Apple product is defective, then take your product to an Apple Store or use the Contact Apple Support webpage.
+Check the status of your Apple Care+ on Apple’s Support Site before visiting a store or calling Apple support.

 We love our Messages.
 Whether receiving them on our Macs, iPads, iPhones, or Apple Watches, iMessage keeps us up-to-date on all our friends’ and families happenings. iMessages is one of those critical features that gets routine daily and even hourly use.
 And we absolutely love that Apple Watches keep us connected even when our workplaces or bosses forbid iPhones in the office or on the job site!
 So when you discover that Apple Watch iMessage not working, it’s a total disruption of your digital life.

-We love that our Apple Watch sends us notifications and provides a lot of features so we don’t need to check and use iPhone as much as in the past (pre-Apple Watch.)
+We love that our Apple Watch sends us notifications and provides a lot of features, so we don’t need to check and use iPhone as much as in the past (pre-Apple Watch.)
 So not receiving notifications about messages on your watch is pretty annoying.
 Luckily, most of the time the problems are easily resolved by a quick reboot.
-If that doesn’t work for you, hopefully one of the other tips and steps mentioned works for you.
+If that doesn’t work for you, hopefully, one of the other tips and steps mentioned works for you.
 And check thatWiFi Or Data and Bluetooth turned on before performing any of these troubleshooting tips.

-Finally, iMessage has the potential to take up a lot of your storage space, with images, texts, animations, gifs, emjoi, and all the bells and whistles of a rich messaging experience.
+Finally, iMessage has the potential to take up a lot of your storage space, with images, texts, animations, gifs, emoji, and all the bells and whistles of a rich messaging experience.
 With all that data floating around, iMessage may be your next data hog.
 So before you get the dreaded “storage almost full” message, take a look at your iMessage’s storage use.
 And slim it down.
 For a more detailed explanation, give our article on Managing iMessage Data a glance.